AngularCod3/todoApp/README.md

 This is a todo app inspired by todoMVC.
 However, this has been written from scratch with the help of bootstrap and Angular Material.

+You can:
+a) Add items to todo list
+b) Reorder them according to your priority (Drag and drop).
+c) Mark them as complete.
+d) Delete items from list

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 ## Development server